CloudM-Migrate/documentation/Engineering-Reference/ProjectAdvancedOptions.md

 Attempt to modify messages if they are oversized or have bad attachments before importing to the destination system.

-Change Conditions: If disabled, any invalid messages (headers, size etc.) will not be modified and will fail to import.
+Change Conditions: If disabled any invalid messages (headers, size etc.) will not be modified and will fail to import.

 ### Label Modified Messages <a name="labelmodified"></a>
 {: .no_toc }